clemsos/writings/_quora/2018-02-13-Is-China-growing-because-it-has-a-growth-mindset-while-the-US-is-closing-up-and-becoming-isolationist-because-it-has-a-scarcity-mindset.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Is China growing because it has a growth mindset, while the US is closing up and becoming isolationist because it has a scarcity mindset? - Quora
+    Is China growing because it has a growth mindset, while the US is closing up and becoming isolationist because it has a scarcity mindset? - Quora
 ---